paul6325106/twitch-bits-compass/README.md

 ### Customising

-The following properties can be modified in the `.env.` file:
+The following properties can be modified in the `.env` file:

 * `VITE_CHANNEL_NAME`: name of Twitch channel to connect to.
 * `VITE_NORTH_KEYWORD`: keyword for North direction in Cheer messages.